KateGray52/library/README.md

 > Search and add books to make a digital library of books you own.

-Uses Google Books API to search and select to add to the bookshelf.
-On the bookshelf hover over image to get more info, or click x to remove.
+Uses Google Books API to search and select to add book to the bookshelf.
+Hover over bookshelf image to get more info, or click x to remove.

 ## Usage example

-Use to keep track of books you own, make a list of books you want, keep track of loaned items, or get more information.
+Keep track of books you own, make a list of books you want, keep track of loaned items, or get more information.